-Due to tax losses sustained in the year, no tax liability arises on the Company.
+Due to tax losses sustained in the period, no tax liability arises on the Company.
 Under current legislation, tax losses may be carried forward and be set off against taxable income of the five succeeding years.

-12. Investments in subsidiaries
+12. Investment in joint ventures